yokinglou/CorresPondenceNet/README.md

     obj_geo_dist_mat/
         <class_id>_geo_dists.h5
 ```
-The details of each file is as follows:
+The details of each file are as follows:

 - name2id.json: The dictionary between name and id of each class